Outreach Email Templates: The Six We Actually Use for Client Campaigns

 A real human inbox monitored daily by a real human.
 Generic "outreach@" or "marketing@" addresses convert below 1%.
 Personal-name addresses ("bart@mojolinks.com") convert 3-5x better.

 Yes.
-New domains or new sending addresses need 4-6 weeks of warming before sending more than 20-30 emails per day.
-Skip this and Gmail / Outlook spam filters will throttle the entire campaign.
+New domains or new sending addresses need 4-6 weeks of warming before sending more than 20-30 emails per day, and the SPF, DKIM, and DMARC setup that Google's email sender guidelines require.
+Skip this and Gmail and Outlook spam filters will throttle the entire campaign.

 Can You Send Outreach from a Gmail Account or Do You Need a Custom Domain?